 “We remain confident that the commission will reach a final determination that affirms our position that Apple must be held accountable for free-riding on our technological innovations,” said Adam Yates, a spokesman for Samsung.

 Kristin Huguet, an Apple spokeswoman, said the Cupertino, California-based company had no comment.

 Apple, which dominates the U.S. market, has its own case against Samsung at the trade agency that’s being considered by the commission.
 It also won a $1 billion jury verdict against Samsung in August in San Jose, California.
 While the companies have each racked up victories and losses elsewhere, Apple has been mostly successful in the U.S.

 Samsung, with 140,000 patents worldwide on items including light-emitting diodes and televisions, filed its trade complaint in June 2011 as a counterstrike against Apple’s accusations that its rivals are copying its technology.

 Apple’s lawyers argue that their company revolutionized the smartphone industry when it introduced the iPhone in 2007, only to see Samsung and other companies offer handsets that imitate the iPhone’s look and unique features.
-Apple is targeting devices running on Google Inc. (GOOG)’s Android operating system.
+Apple is targeting devices running on Google Inc. (GOOG:US)’s Android operating system.

 Samsung has been selling mobile phones since the 1980s.
 During the third quarter, the Suwon, South Korea-based company had 28 percent of the U.S. market to Apple’s 34 percent, said Alex Spektor, an analyst with Strategy Analytics in Boston.